Cameroon

 Cameroon, officially the Republic of Cameroon, (Note: République du Cameroun.) is a country in Central Africa.
 It shares boundaries with Nigeria to the west and north, Chad to the northeast, the Central African Republic to the east, and Equatorial Guinea, Gabon, and the Republic of the Congo to the south.
 Its coastline lies on the Bight of Biafra, part of the Gulf of Guinea, and the Atlantic Ocean.
 Due to its strategic position at the crossroads between West Africa and Central Africa, it has been categorized as being in both geostrategic locations.
 Cameroon's population of nearly 31 million people speak 250 native languages, in addition to the national tongues of English and French.
 The capital city of the country is Yaoundé.

 Early inhabitants of the territory included the Sao civilisation around Lake Chad and the Baka hunter-gatherers in the southeastern rainforest.
 Portuguese explorers reached the coast in the 15th century.
 Fulani soldiers founded the Adamawa Emirate in the north in the 19th century, and various ethnic groups of the west and northwest established powerful chiefdoms and fondoms.

 Cameroon became a German colony in 1884 known as Kamerun.
 After World War I, it was divided between France and the United Kingdom as League of Nations mandates until independence in 1960 and 1961 respectively.
 The Union of the Peoples of Cameroon (UPC) political party advocated independence but was outlawed by France in the 1950s, leading to a national liberation insurgency between French Armed Forces and the Union of the Peoples of Cameroon (UPC) until January 1971.
 In 1960, the French-administered part of Cameroon became independent, as the Republic of Cameroun, under President Ahmadou Ahidjo.
 The southern part of British Cameroons federated with it in 1961 to form the Federal Republic of Cameroon.
 The federation was abandoned in 1972.
 The country was renamed the United Republic of Cameroon in 1972 and back to the Republic of Cameroon in 1984 by a presidential decree by President Paul Biya.
 Biya, the incumbent president, has led the country since 1982 following Ahidjo's resignation; he previously held office as prime minister from 1975 onward.
 Cameroon is governed as a unitary presidential republic.
+Biya is the world's longest-serving non-royal leader, having ruled for over four decades in an authoritarian manner.
+Consequently, his Cameroon People's Democratic Movement governs the country as a de facto one-party state.